ACasillas01/ACasillas01/README.md

 - 👋 Hi, I’m @ACasillas01 / Alejandro Casillas Ortiz
 - 👀 I’m interested in Programing, Videogames, Reading and Languages.
-- 🌱 I’m currently program in C, Python, Java, JS and Assembly!
-I'am also learning French, and Japanese on the side.
+- 🌱 I currently program in C, Python, Java, and JS.
-- 🔍 I’m looking to collaborate on Internships, Code Wars or a full time job.
+- 💼 I’m currently a Security Analyst at CISCO!
 - 📫 How to reach me: You can send me an e-mail to acasillas00@outlook.com!

 <!---